-It is recommended, that you have obtained at least a grade B at GCSE level to study Geography.
-You should have an independent lively and enquiring mind, an interest in the environment and current affairs, a willingness to explore new ideas and an ability to communicate your ideas effectively and a 'hands-on' enthusiastic approach to the subject.
+It is recommended that you have obtained at least a level 7 at GCSE to study Geography.
+You should have an independent, lively and enquiring mind, an interest in the environment and current affairs, a willingness to explore new ideas and an ability to communicate your ideas effectively and a 'hands-on', enthusiastic approach to the subject.